 3 tips to fix a door that won't close right

 Interior doors go through a never-ending cycle of being pulled open and pushed closed, which strains hinges, door jambs and latches.
 The constant wear and tear means they may stop closing properly.
-Three common door problems and solutions:
+Here are three common door problems and possible solutions:

 Check for hinge issues